codeccoop/forms-bridge/readme.txt

 Stable Tag: 4.0.0
 Tested up to: 6.8

-Bridge your WordPress forms without code, add custom fields, set up a workflow and make your data flow to your backend.
+Bridge your WordPress forms without code, add custom fields, use field mappers, set up a workflow and make your data flow seamlessly to your backend.

 == Bridges ==

 Think of a bridge as a pipeline through which your form submissions data flows to your backend or service.
-In the middle, you can add custom fields to the form submissions, use mappers to rename and mutate your form responses, or use workflow jobs to process the data before it is sent over the wire.
-It doesn't matter if you want to connect your forms to an ERP, a CRM or a mailing marketing platform, if it has an API it can be bridged!
+In the middle, you can add custom fields to the form submissions, use field mappers to rename and mutate your form responses, or use workflow jobs to process the data before it is sent over the wire.
+With bridges you can connect your WordPress forms to any kind of backend, it doesn't matter if it is a CRM, an ERP, a booking system or an email marketing platform, the only requirement is an HTTP API.
+If it has an API it can be bridged!

 == Integrations ==